datahaki/sophus/README.md

 ![curve_decimation](https://user-images.githubusercontent.com/4012178/64847671-cf29fe00-d60f-11e9-8993-9f5549388ceb.png)

 The pose of mobile robots is typically recorded at high frequencies.
 The trajectory can be faithfully reconstructed from a fraction of the samples.

+### Biinvariant Generalized Barycentric Coordinates

+* for Lie groups: R^d, SE(2), SE(3), ...
+* for homogeneous spaces: S^n, Spd

 ### Visualization of Geodesic Averages